Rose32/Piano-Music-Generation-GANs/README.txt

 	4. image2midi.txt
 	5. midi2image.txt

-The files 4 and 5 are closed form the github repo: https://github.com/mathigatti/midi2img These files are, as their name suggests, used to convert MIDI files into images and back.
+The files 4 and 5 are cloned form the github repo: https://github.com/mathigatti/midi2img These files are, as their name suggests, used to convert MIDI files into images and back.

 1. data_prep.txt :  - This file prepares the data for the GAN model